CTUAvastLab/Mill.jl/README.md

  Pevny and Somol has proposed simple way to solve MIL problems with neural networks.
 The network consists from two non-linear layers, with mean (or maximum) operation sandwiched between nonlinearities.
 Denoting ![equation](https://latex.codecogs.com/gif.latex?f_1), ![equation](https://latex.codecogs.com/gif.latex?f_2) layers of neural network, the output is calculated as ![equation](https://latex.codecogs.com/gif.latex?f%28x%29%20%3D%20f_2%20%5Cleft%28%5Cfrac%7B1%7D%7Bn%7D%5Csum_%7Bi%3D1%7D%5E%7Bn%7D%20f_1%28x_i%29%5Cright%29).
 In [[3](#cit3)], authors have further extended the universal approximation theorem to MIL problems.
  ### Multiple instance learning on Musk 1
 Musk dataset is a classic problem of the field used in publication [[4](#cit4)], which has given the class of problems its name.
  Below is a little walk-through how to solve the problem using Mill library.
-The full example is shown in [example/musk.jl](example/musk.jl).
+The full example is shown in [example/musk.jl](example/musk.jl), which also contains Julia environment to run the whole thing.

  Let's start by importing all libraries
 ```julia